feroulm/rptoolsRQ/libRQII/sheetManagement/README.md

 ![Fatigue Mgt flow](../../assets/doc/fatigueMgtFlow.png?raw=true)

-principle :
+Principle :
-- form list box to select the fatigue level is filled using RQ:Lib fatigueLevel reference
+- From the list box , select the fatigue level.
+The list box is filled using RQ:Lib/fatigueLevel property